 Cuisine/repas pour la famille

 We offer room and board in exchange for daily chores.
 I speak English and my husband speaks German and English.
 We are close to Ottawa and Montreal and take our visitors to historical and cultural sites in the area.
 We grow most of our own vegetables and eat only organic meat grown by our friends.
-In addition to the ponies, we have cats and husky sled dogs, although they are aging and some are retired.
+In addition to the ponies, we have cats and an aging husky.
 Most of our visitors from overseas come on a visitor visa and are not allowed to be paid.
 We will exchange relationship-based natural horsemanship lessons, trail rides, and pay entry fees for cultural sites for extra work on the farm.

 We are a small hobby farm.
 I teach relationship-based natural horsemanship.
 We need help with the ponies (feeding, cleaning pens/stalls, hauling hay) and doing maintenance and upkeep on the farm, ie. replacing fences, organic gardening.
 There is also seasonal help, ie. help with snow removal, pasture clean up, garden planting, hay hauling, leaf raking.